-Bringing to school any electronic equipment such as: cell phones, IPads, IPods, Nook, Gizmos or mobile watches are for learning related purposes only.
+Bringing to school any electronic equipment such as: cell phones, IPads, IPods, Nooks are for learning related purposes only.
 If such items are brought to school, they are the responsibility of the student.
 Linn-Mar Schools will not be held responsible if such items are lost, damaged, or stolen.
-If items are brought to school, they may not be used during the school day without teacher permission.
+If such items are brought to school, they may not be used during the school day without teacher permission.
 If items are used during the school day without permission, they will be taken, and will not be returned until the end of the day.